mchldata/mchldata/README.md

 # Michael Allan | Data Analyst

-👋 Hi, I'm Michael.
+Hi, I'm Michael :) and I'm a data analyst based in London, UK .

-I'm a deatail-oriented, aspiring data analyst who enjoys uncovering insights, solving problems, and transforming data into meaningful stories.
-My experience spans education, public transportation, and digital marketing, giving me a wealth of understanding of how data can drive improvements across different industries.
+I enjoy uncovering insights, solving problems, and adding value to busisnesses by transforming data into meaningful stories.
+My professional work experience spans across education, public transportation, and digital marketing, giving me a unique  wealth of knowledge and understanding of how data can drive improvements across different industries.

-I'm currently building my analytics toolkit through practical, hands-on projects in SQL, Python, Excel, Power BI, and Tableau.
+I'm currently building my data analytics toolkit through practical, hands-on projects in SQL, Python, Excel, Power BI, and Tableau.
 This page is here to showcases my learning journey, have a look below! 👇

 ## Data Analytics Toolkit